cdfelixj/wandr/PROJECT_DOCUMENTATION.md

 ## How we built it

-Rouvia is built as a modern full-stack application with a sophisticated AI-powered pipeline that transforms voice input into optimized routes.
+Wandr is built as a modern full-stack application with a sophisticated AI-powered pipeline that transforms voice input into optimized routes.

 ### Architecture Overview